-Aleshea’s Greenfield commission will premiere in Sarasota in April 2023 with our presenting partner, The Asolo Repertory Theatre.
+Aleshea’s Hermitage Greenfield Prize commission will premiere in Sarasota in April 2023 with our presenting partner, Asolo Repertory Theatre.

-Nataki Garrett – is the Artistic Director of the Oregon Shakespeare Festival.
+Nataki Garrett – Artistic Director of the Oregon Shakespeare Festival

-Robert O’Hara – is an award-winning director and playwright, recently named as an Artistic Advisor to New York City Center’s Encores series.
+Robert O’Hara – Award-winning director and playwright, and Artistic Advisor to New York City Center’s Encores series

 Jennifer Packer, Visual Artist

 Jennifer’s Hermitage Greenfield Prize commission will premiere in Sarasota with our presenting partner, The John & Mable Ringling Museum of Art.

 2020 HERMITAGE GREENFIELD PRIZE JURY IN VISUAL ART

 Valerie Cassel-Oliver – The Sydney and Frances Lewis Family Curator of Modern and Contemporary Art, Virginia Museum of Fine Arts, Richmond, VA